Health/Human Services Education (HSE)

 – Clinicals/Medical Work-Based Learning

-Anoka-Hennepin, Burnsville-Eagan-Savage, Forest Lake, Fridley, Intermediate #287, Intermediate #917, Lakeville, Minneapolis, Northeast Metro #916, Osseo, Robbinsdale, Rosemount-Apple Valley-Eagan, Shakopee, South Washington County, Spring Lake Park, St. Louis Park, St. Paul, SW Metro Intermediate #288, Wayzata, and White Bear Lake.
+Anoka-Hennepin, Burnsville-Eagan-Savage, Forest Lake, Fridley, Intermediate 287, Intermediate 288 (Southwest Metro), Intermediate 916 (Northeast Metro), Intermediate 917, Lakeville, Minneapolis, Osseo, Rosemount-Apple Valley-Eagan, Saint Paul, Shakopee, South St. Paul, South Washington County, Spring Lake Park, and White Bear Lake.

-Cleveland, Gibbon-Fairfax-Winthrop (GFW), Janesville-Waldorf-Pemberton, Lake Crystal-Wellcome Memorial, Le Sueur-Henderson, Madelia, Mankato, Maple River, Martin County West, NRHEG, Sibley East, St. Clair, St. Peter, Tri-City United, United South Central, and Waseca.
+Gibbon-Fairfax-Winthrop, Janesville-Waldorf-Pemberton, Lake Crystal-Wellcome Memorial, Madelia, Mankato, Maple River, New Richland-Hartland-Ellendale-Geneva (NRHEG), Sibley East, St. Clair, Tri-City United, and United South Central.

 HSE State Leadership and Professional Organizations